 The wine bottles are corked and there is a tasting fee for eight wines which Evan poured from the bottle.
 He explained how the winery imports about 15-20% of their grapes but hopefully soon they will be making all wines completely from their vineyard.
 Red Caboose Winery and Vineyards has a vineyard with 16 acres but right now they are harvesting 10 acres.
 They use some grapes from California like Merlot and have a special deal with the vineyard.
 He gets the grapes shipped to him and makes the wine.
 He then sends 70% of the wine back and keeps 30% of it.
 He does about 20 tons of wine with the vineyard.

 Red Caboose Winery does prefer to import Texas grapes though.
-If they do buy Texas grapes, they use grapes from the Bingham Family Vineyards in the Hill Country or from Brennan Vineyards in Comanche.
+If they do buy Texas grapes, they use grapes from the Bingham Family Vineyards in the High Plains or from Brennan Vineyards in Comanche.
 The winery produces approximately 4,000-6,000 cases of Texas wine a year.

 Evan commented during the tasting how people say since he works in a winery he can drink wine all the time.
 He said however he really is a farmer for ten months and a winemaker for two months.
 We tasted a very good 2009 La Reina which is a Tempranillo blend that is dry and lightly oaked.
 A 2009 Tempranillo/Cabernet Franc was also very delicious.
 Their most popular white wine is Blanc du Bosque, a wine made of course with Blanc du Bois.